razerofficial/cocos2d-plugin-razer-sdk/README.md

 ### RequestReceipts

 `RazerSDK::requestReceipts` returns all the `ENTITLEMENT` receipts for the logged in user.
 This method should only be invoked after the `RazerSDK` has successfully initialized.
 The `RazerSDK::requestReceipts` function takes only a pointer to a `CallbacksRequestProducts` that can be extended.
 The `OnSuccess` callback is invoked if the operation completes successfully.
 The `OnFailure` callback is invoked if the operation failed.
 The `OnCancel` callback is invoked if the operation was canceled.
 The `OnSuccess` callback receives a `RazerSDK::Receipt` vector.
 The `RazerSDK::Receipt` object provides the `Identifier`, `LocalPrice`, and several other fields.
+The `OnFailure` callback is invoked if the user is not logged in.

 ```
 	RazerSDK::Plugin::requestReceipts(&_sMain_CallbacksRequestReceipts);